Stieneee/env-contract-check/README.md

 # env-contract-check

-Define and check contracts around environment varaibles.
+Define and check contracts around environment variables.

-The goal of this package is to make environment variables easy to check, default in development and enforce prsence in production.
+The goal of this package is to make environment variables easy to check, default in development and enforce presence in production.
-While it is recommened to set NODE_ENV this package supports behaviours around an undefined NODE_ENV varaible.
+While it is recommended to set NODE_ENV this package supports behaviors around an undefined NODE_ENV variable.
-This package attempts to balance convience for development with predictable desirable behaviour for deployment.
+This package attempts to balance convenience for development with predictable desirable behavior for deployment.

 [![install size](https://packagephobia.now.sh/badge?p=env-contract-check)](https://packagephobia.now.sh/result?p=env-contract-check)